In 2025, Boris Nectoux and me are offering a PhD fellowship on the reflected McKean-Vlasov diffusions. Feel free to contact us if you are interested.

 \]

-The latter equation macroscopically translates the microscopical behavior of the particles system.
+This partial differential equation macroscopically expresses the microscopical behaviour of the particles system.

-Indeed, a well-chosen coupling associates it the McKean-Vlasov diffusion.
-Let us look at \(N\) such independent diffusions:
+Indeed, a well-chosen coupling associates the McKean-Vlasov diffusion to the mean-field system of particles.
+Let us look at \(N\) such independent McKean-Vlasov diffusions:

 \[